Economy of Iran: Healthcare and pharmaceuticals

-The constitution entitles Iranians to basic health care.
+The constitution entitles Iranians to basic universal health care.
 By 2008, 73% of Iranians were covered by the voluntary national health insurance system.
 Although over 85% of the population use an insurance system to cover their drug expenses, the government heavily subsidizes pharmaceutical production/importation.
 The total market value of Iran's health and medical sector was $24 billion in 2002 and was forecast to rise to $50 billion by 2013.
+Iran's pharmaceutical industry is a major domestic sector producing roughly 95% of the country's medicine supply, characterized by high generic self-sufficiency and localized biopharmaceutical growth.
 In 2006, 55 pharmaceutical companies in Iran produced 96% (quantitatively) of the medicines for a market worth $1.2 billion.
+Major firms such as Darou Pakhsh, Sobhan Darou and Cinnagen handle large-scale generic formulations alongside advanced biosimilars for immunology, cancers and chronic conditions.
 This figure is projected to increase to $3.65 billion by 2013.

 According to Hataminia, S., & Mohammadzadeh Asl, N. (2025), the deteriorating economic indicator of Iran especially, inflation and unemployment rates exert significant negative effects on life expectancy.

-Tourism and travel
+Tourism

 Cyrus' tomb lies in Pasargadae.
-Iran is home to 19 historic sites which have been inscribed on UNESCO World Heritage List.
+Iran is home to 30 historic sites which have been inscribed on UNESCO World Heritage List.

 Although tourism declined significantly during the war with Iraq, it has subsequently recovered.
 About 1,659,000 foreign tourists visited Iran in 2004 and 2.3 million in 2009 mostly from Asian countries, including the republics of Central Asia, while about 10% came from the European Union and North America.

 The most popular tourist destinations are Mazandaran, Isfahan, Mashhad and Shiraz.
 In the early 2000s the industry faced serious limitations in infrastructure, communications, industry standards and personnel training.
 Several organized tours from Germany, France and other European countries come to Iran annually to visit archaeological sites and monuments.
 In 2003 Iran ranked 68th in tourism revenues worldwide.
 According to UNESCO and the deputy head of research for Iran Travel and Tourism Organization (ITTO), Iran is rated among the "10 most touristic countries in the world".
 Domestic tourism in Iran is one of the largest in the world.